 every idea Napoleon ever wrote down and almost every plan he thought

 He intended to invade and take over the entire New World.
 The English destruction of the French

-Fleet at Trifalgar in 1805 messed up his plans for returning to the Americas.
+Fleet at Trafalgar in 1805 messed up his plans for returning to conquer America.
 Without

 his navy he could only move on land.
 So he ended up attacking Europe and Russia rather than

 had any intention of allowing the U.S. to keep all that land for a measly $14